Consider the function g(x)g(x)g(x) graphed over the interval [... | Channels for Pearson+

 Differentiability: Videos & Practice Problems

 Consider the function g(x) graphed over the interval [−4,4].
-Determine the interval where the function g(x) is neither continuous nor differentiable.
+Determine the interval where the function g(x) is differentiable.

 Consider the function g(x) graphed over the interval [−4,4].
-Determine the interval where the function g(x) is neither continuous nor differentiable.
+Determine the interval where the function g(x) is differentiable.